 The present-worth costs were calculated using discount rates of 7% and 1.9% over the expected time frames for each alternative.
-A 20-year life was assumed for Alternative 1, 7-year life for Alternative 2, and a 10-year life was assumed for Alternative 3.
+A 15- to 20-year life was assumed for Alternative 1, 5- to 10-year life for Alternative 2, and a 7- to 10-year life was assumed for Alternative 3.
 The estimated capital, annual operation and maintenance, and present-worth costs for each of the alternatives are presented in Table 6-1.

-Alternative 3 (Excavation with MNA) has the lowest costs.
+Alternative 3 (Excavation with AFVR and MNA) has the lowest costs.
 Alternative 1 (Modified AS/SVE) is the most costly.